-The Annual Mitzvah Day brought together 500 volunteers to work on a record 30 projects around our community, including beautifying parks, feeding the hungry, thanking public servants, bringing holiday cheer to older people, families of sick children, and families in shelters.
+The Annual Mitzvah Day brought together 550 volunteers to work 30 projects around our community, including beautifying parks, feeding the hungry, thanking public servants, bringing holiday cheer to older people, families of sick children, and families in shelters.
+Mitzvah Corps launched this year to bring people together throughout the year in inter-generational service projects.

 JFS brings together approximately 40 seniors in our community to participate in our Chaverim program.
 They enjoy good conversation and a delicious meal together at the Levin JCC.